FilecoinFoundationWeb/filecoin-foundation/src/content/blog/dev-grant-spotlight-portrait.md

     this dev grant spotlight.
 Learn more.
 ---

 _This is the latest post in our series highlighting the builders and innovators creating new tools and services on the Filecoin network.
-Learn more about Filecoin Foundation’s_ [_Dev Grants program_](https://fil.org/grants/)_._
+Learn more about Filecoin Foundation’s [Dev Grants program](/grants/)._

 [Portrait](https://www.portrait.gg/) is the first open-source web page builder, allowing people to turn their blockchain address into a website.
 Portrait provides cryptographic proofs that verify the ownership and history of web pages designed on the platform.
 And Portrait web pages are automatically pinned to IPFS and Filecoin, allowing the sites to be secure and resilient by design.